drjamesbateman/cssg/README.md

 ---
 ```

-For links between Markdown documents to be interpreted correctly by any sane system and by Canvas, then we must mimic the way in which Canvas converts titles to filenames.
-The above would become `title-which-matches-the-filename`.
+For links between Markdown documents to be interpreted correctly by Canvas, then we must mimic the way in which Canvas converts titles to filenames.
+The above would become `title-which-matches-the-filename.md`.
+A link to this from elsewhere would be `See [here](title-which-matches-the-filename).`.

 # Organisation